Reading with your child

 Reading 'with' your child can be them reading aloud to you, you reading to them or a mixture.
 It should always include discussions about what is being read - the events, characters, facts, layout of pages, vocabulary used, pictures etc and children should be encouraged to support their ideas and opinions with references to and from the text.

 Please encourage your child to complete their home-school learning diaries whenever they read and we ask you to check and sign these at least weekly.
-The reading diaries are regularly checked in class - usually weekly on a Monday - and children receive teampoints for regular reading, improvements in the quality and quantity of their reading, for their comments etc.
+The reading diaries are regularly checked in class and children receive teampoints for regular reading, improvements in the quality and quantity of their reading, for their comments etc.

-Obviously, we like them to enjoy reading the books we have in school and your child will be on a particular book band colour.
-This colour covers a 6 month age range with some cross over and the idea is to read widely within a colour before moving on.
-The book band system is designed to expand vocabulary, introduce more complex sentence structures, widen knowledge of character and plot and develop reading stamina in a progressive way.
+Obviously, we like them to enjoy reading the books we have in school and your child will be on a particular book band colour or ZP code.
+These bandings cover a range of ability with some cross over and the idea is to read widely within a section before moving on.
+The system is designed to expand vocabulary, introduce more complex sentence structures, widen knowledge of character and plot and develop reading stamina in a progressive way.
 It is not a race to the finish!

 We appreciate your help and support with reading so THANK YOU!